juniorgasparotto/SysCommand/documentation/en.md

 First, you can use the method `Main()` with no parameter, name Convention, will be in charge of be invoked if any of your property has been used in input from the user.
 The name "Main" was chosen to keep the naming pattern that the .NET uses in the console applications.

 For safety, use all the primitive types such as `Nullable` to ensure that the user did input.
-Or use the method `GetArgument(string name)` to check whether a property has parseada.
-It is worth mentioning that a property with **default value** will always have the result of parse and if necessary, use a check to see if the result came from user input.
+Or use the method `GetArgument(string name)` to check whether a property has been analyzed.
+It is worth mentioning that a property with **default value** will always have a result after the parse and if necessary, use a check to see if the result came from user input.

 **Example:**